-The house and property that The Conjuring movie was based on are located at 1677 Round Top Road in Harrisville, Rhode Island.
-The house sits on The Old Brook Farm which was originally part of a 200-acre farm.
+The house that The Conjuring movie was based on is located at 1677 Round Top Road, Burrillville, Rhode Island 02830.
+The house sits on The Old Brook Farm, circa 1736, which was originally part of a 200-acre farm.

 Respect Current Owners’ Privacy

-With the fame and success of the Conjuring film, we should remind everyone to respect the owners’ privacy.
+With the fame and success of The Conjuring film, we should remind everyone to respect the owners’ privacy.
 Several trespassers have been reported and the occupants, both of this world and in-between, should be afforded their well-deserved peace.
-We stress individuals to mind the Heinzen’s privacy out of respect for the law and their livelihood.
+We stress to individuals to mind the Heinzen’s privacy out of respect for the law and their livelihood.